IETF language tag: ISO 15924, ISO/IEC 10646 and Unicode

-Script subtags were first added to the Language Subtag Registry when was published, from the list of codes defined in ISO 15924.
+Script subtags were first added to the Language Subtag Registry when RFC 4646 was published, from the list of codes defined in ISO 15924.
 They are encoded in the language tag after primary and extended language subtags, but before other types of subtag, including region and variant subtags.

 Some primary language subtags are defined with a property named "Suppress-Script" which indicates the cases where a single script can usually be assumed by default for the language, even if it can be written with another script.
 When this is the case, it is preferable to omit the script subtag, to improve the likelihood of successful matching.
 A different script subtag can still be appended to make the distinction when necessary.
 For example, yi is preferred over yi-Hebr in most contexts, because the Hebrew script subtag is assumed for the Yiddish language.

 As another example, zh-Hans-SG may be considered equivalent to zh-Hans, because the region code is probably not significant; the written form of Chinese used in Singapore uses the same simplified Chinese characters as in other countries where Chinese is written.
 However, the script subtag is maintained because it is significant.

 ISO 15924 includes some codes for script variants (for example, Hans and Hant for simplified and traditional forms of Chinese characters) that are unified within Unicode and ISO/IEC 10646.
 These script variants are most often encoded for bibliographic purposes, but are not always significant from a linguistic point of view (for example, Latf and Latg script codes for the Fraktur and Gaelic variants of the Latin script, which are mostly encoded with regular Latin letters in Unicode and ISO/IEC 10646).
 They may occasionally be useful in language tags to expose orthographic or semantic differences, with different analysis of letters, diacritics, and digraphs/trigraphs as default grapheme clusters, or differences in letter casing rules.